ElhassaneAhgoune/it-support-backend/README.md

 3. **JWT Authentication**: Protect endpoints by requiring valid JWT tokens.
 4. **Email Verification**: Verify user emails using an OTP sent to the registered email address.
 5. **Resend Verification Email**: Allows users to request a new email verification link if needed.
+6. **Refresh Token**: Use refresh tokens to obtain new access tokens without re-authenticating.
+7. **Logout**: Revoke refresh tokens to invalidate the session on logout.

 ## Tech Stack
 - **Java 21**